donaldRwilliams/blsmeta/README.md

 2 will result in authorship on the software paper for **blsmeta** (written once students contribute).
 Options 3-4 will be ongoing for undergraduate students.
-For each option, students will learn valuable skills for industry (e.g., data science) and academia (pursing a PhD).
+For each option, students will learn valuable skills for industry (e.g., data science) and academia (e.g., pursing a PhD).

 Note also this “lab” exists only in thought, and will hopefully come to fruition in the fall of 2022 or 2023.